 How to Safely Use Jack Stands

 Most modern-ish vehicles have set jacking points, and unless you understand where else is safe to lift from.
-You should always look to jack the vehicle from the manufacturers specified points – anything else could lead to vehicle damage, or cause a safety issue for anyone working on the vehicle.
+You should always look to jack the vehicle from the manufacturer’s specified points.
+Anything else could lead to vehicle damage, or cause a safety issue for anyone working on the vehicle.

-You should also never be tempted to use any of the engines ancillary components either – they will get damaged.
-You may be thinking that this is just common sense nonsense, but believe me, I’ve seen people do that, and much worse (like using the bottom of an open door to try and support the weight).
+You should also never be tempted to use any of the engine’s ancillary components either.
+They will get damaged.
+You may be thinking that this is just common sense.
+But, believe me, I’ve seen people do that, and much worse (like using the bottom of an open door to try and support the weight).